Information and referrals for people with disability and their supporters about coronavirus (COVID-19)

 - calling TIS on 131 450 and ask to be connected to the Disability Information Helpline on 1800 643 787.

-- To chat online, click on the weekday livechat link, then on the button in the bottom right corner, or on the weekend livechat link.
+- To chat online, click on the weekday livechat link, then on the button in the bottom right corner.

 The Disability Information Helpline is available Monday to Friday 8am to 8pm (AEST).
 It is not available on national public holidays.